kognifai/PoseidonNext-Framework/SDK-documentation/Statistics-Service.md

 # Description

 **Statistics service** is one of the service provided by **Poseidon Application Framework**.
-This service's primary purpose is to collect information relating to various trackable **events**, **duration** a user spend on certain page, and other **metrices**, which is stored in backend.
+The primary purpose of this service is to collect information pertinent to various trackable **events**, **duration**.
+A user spends time on a certain page, and other **metrices** which is stored in backend.
 Backend may choose to post it further to Azure's Application Insights or in its own local repository.

 ## Import